 This is precisely what organizations are doing today.
 This process has become so profitable that software giants like Google and Facebook earn a major part of their revenue by micro-targeting their users and advertising their clients’ products.

 Google has also been known to deploy a selective filtering feature for its clients in which the Google Search Algorithm has a bias towards the clients’ products.
 This feature also has the potential to influence elections and thus can be considered to be more powerful than the US president himself.

-Facebook has garnered a reputation of an “obsessive stalker” because of its obsession to track it’s users’ every movement.
+Facebook has garnered a reputation as an “obsessive stalker” because of its obsession to track its users’ every movement.
 Facebook generates insights about its users by tracking the following –

 - Location Data: This is probably the easiest to track for the company>.
 Even if the setting is disabled, Facebook can still track the people by using IP address.